typefully/minimal-twitter/README.md

 6. Click the + button > Add Extension
 7. Go to the unzipped Minimal Twitter and select the `twitter.safariextension` folder.
 8. Click run

+_Safari requires you to have Apple Developer Program membership and create a Apple developer certificate.
+Because Apple Developer membership costs \$99 + tax a year, unforunately, I can't add an official extension right now (too broke)._